MarcusHultberg/MarcusHultberg/README.md

 - 👋 Hi, I’m @MarcusHultberg
 - 👀 I’m interested in developers, both backend/frontend
 - 🌱 I’m currently growing/expanding our business
-- 💞️ I’m looking to collaborate on projects and assigments
+- 💞️ I’m looking to collaborate on projects and assignments
 - 📫 How to reach me: marcus.hultberg@zocom.se

 <!---